 Divorce lawyer Kimberley Keyes examines an outdated Massachusetts law that criminalizes cohabitation by former spouses.

-Attorney Owens recently blogged about how the pointless and outdated “divorce nisi” law meant that divorcing spouses in Massachusetts would lose ability to agree to tax-deductible alimony 90 days earlier than the rest of the country.
-Today, we are highlighting what is – arguably – an even stupider Massachusetts law, which provides:
+Attorney Owens recently blogged about the state's pointless and outdated “divorce nisi” law, which forces divorced spouses to stay legally married for 90 days for no good reason at all.
+Today, we are highlighting what is arguably an even stupider Massachusetts law, which provides:

 As Attorney Owens noted in his recent blog, adultery remains a felony in Massachusetts: